hphelion/documentation/community/community.faq.md

 Here are general guidelines for creating a virtual machine in an existing or new hypervisor infrastructure:

 1. Configure the hypervisor host's network.
-The host must provide connectivity to the virtual machine Admin Node on an isolated private network to all the bare-metal nodes' port eth0.
+The host must provide connectivity to the virtual machine Admin Node on an isolated private network to all the baremetal nodes' port eth0.
 And the virtual machine Admin Node must also have connectivity to a routable network for Internet access.

 2. Create a virtual machine Admin Node with the suggested hardware configuration.
 The following configuration must be reviewed during this step: